Alfred Kazin: Career

 New York Jew (1978) were also finalists for the National Book Award for Nonfiction.

-He wrote out of a great passion—or great disgust—for what he was reading and embedded his opinions in a deep knowledge of history, both literary history and politics and culture.
+He embedded in his published opinions knowledge of literary history, politics, and culture.
 In 1996 he was awarded the first Truman Capote Lifetime Achievement Award in Literary Criticism, which carries a cash award of $100,000.
 As of 2014, the only other person to have won the award was George Steiner.

 In 1963 he became a distinguished professor in the English Department at the State University of New York at Stony Brook.
 He stayed at Stony Brook for ten years before taking up distinguished professor positions at Hunter College and the Graduate Center of the City University of New York (1973–1978, 1979–1985).

 Personal life

 Kazin was friends with Hannah Arendt.